Linux and Unix mysql command

 --local-infile[={0|1}] Enable or disable LOCAL capability for LOAD DATA INFILE.
 With no value, the option enables LOCAL.
 The option may be given as --local-infile=0 or --local-infile=1 to explicitly disable or enable LOCAL.
 Enabling LOCAL has no effect if the server does not also support it.

 --named-commands, -G Enable named mysql commands.
-Long-format commands are allowed, not just short-format commands.
+Long-format commands are permitted, in addition to short-format commands.
 For example, quit and \q both are recognized.
 Use --skip-named-commands to disable named commands.

---no-auto-rehash, -A Deprecated form of -skip-auto-rehash.
-Use --disable-auto-rehash instead.
+--no-auto-rehash, -A This has the same effect as -skip-auto-rehash.
 See the description for --auto-rehash.

 --no-beep, -b Do not beep when errors occur.